ai2cm/fv3gfs-wrapper/docs/usage.rst

     $ python -m fv3gfs.wrapper.run

-fv3gfs-util
+pace-util
 -----------

-Any functionality which can be used separately from the compiled Fortran model is included in a separate package, fv3gfs-util.
+Any functionality which can be used separately from the compiled Fortran model is included in a separate package, pace-util.
 We recommend reading the documentation for that package to see what tools it provides for use in your runfiles.

 Restart